TRAIN TRAVEL

 activated

 in Europe.
-Some students may want to travel to a country beyond the
+Some students may want to travel to a country beyond what is

 the May return date.
 We can arrange to purchase an

-extended pass for these students BEFORE the Eurail passes for the
+extended pass for these students BEFORE the passes for the

 trip are purchased.
-In these cases, students only pay the
+In these cases, students may be able to only

-additional cost for the extended pass.
+additional cost for an extended pass.
 Of course, students can

 always buy regular